Jasbir96/Batches/FJP-1/backend/project_desc.md

            *  signup page, profile,login ,forgetpassword
      * AuthProvider:
        *  sync -> if you have a user or not on login and logout
-       * It also exposes you lossley coupled auth functions
+       * It also exposes you lossley coupled auth functions -> all the are together
      * Signup Page: